alfianapriansyadp/logging-monitoring/README.md

    - Created table and bar chart visuals for event analytics.
    - Published dashboard `Security Analytics Dashboard` *(Screenshot: `QuickSight-EventCounts.png`)*

+- **5. Cleanup**
+   - Deleted CloudWatch Alarms and SNS topic to stop notifications.
+   - Removed Athena table and database to avoid unnecessary storage costs.
+   - Deleted S3 bucket used for CloudTrail logs (after verifying no other trails depended on it).
+   - Disabled or deleted the CloudTrail trail created for the lab.
+   - Removed QuickSight dataset and analysis to free up SPICE capacity.

 ---

 ## Screenshots